enthought/traits-futures/docs/source/guide/intro.rst

         self.my_results.append(future.result)

-Any attempt to access the future's |result| before the future completes successfully will raise an :exc:`AttributeError`.
+Any attempt to access the future's |result| before the future completes successfully will raise an |AttributeError|.
 This includes the cases where the background task was cancelled, or failed with an exception, as well as the cases where the task is still executing or has yet to start running.